leeethan1/aetheras-checkin/README.md

 # Check In API

-> Check In application for Aetheras Employees
+> Check In API for Aetheras Employees

 #### Description
-This application allows users to check in and check out, which the server will then update the database accordingly.
-Users log in through Google and the server determines whether the email associated is an admin.
+This API allows access to a time and attendance system for keeping track of employee working hours.
+It also includes administrator tools to edit and manage the associated PostgreSQL database.
+All logins are managed using Google Single Sign-On.
 #### Instructions
 Start a local development server with the following command: